-After Iraq, Gilbertson shifted his focus to the home front where he specialized in veterans issues, working on stories that drew attention to post traumatic stress disorder, suicide, and traumatic brain injuries.
+After Iraq, Gilbertson shifted his focus to veterans issues, drawing attention to post traumatic stress disorder, suicide, and traumatic brain injuries.
 Gilbertson’s second book, Bedrooms Of The Fallen, a collection of photographs depicting the intact bedrooms of service members killed in Iraq and Afghanistan, was released in 2014.
-That work was published in The New York Times Magazine, and received a prestigious Ellie award, regarded as the Pulitzer Prize of the magazine world.
+That work was published in The New York Times Magazine, and received a prestigious Ellie award, regarded then as the Pulitzer Prize of the magazine world.

 Since 2014, Gilbertson has been examining global migration, with an emphasis the arrival and integration of refugees in Europe and the root causes for migration from Africa.

 In addition to photographing, Gilbertson regularly writes opinion and news for outlets including The New York Times, The Washington Post, ProPublica and UNICEF.
 Gilbertson also works on multimedia stories and his story on The South China Sea earned him a Emmy nomination in 2014.